christinabejjani/christinabejjani/README.md

 ### Hi there 👋

 I graduated from Duke University with a PhD in cognitive psychology.
-I now work at Guild Education.
+I now work as a data scientist.
 Most of the repositories that I have here on Github are related to my Duke work (see below).
-Please note that the code in each repository is primarily written in a notebook for folks to follow along with and is not always succinct.
+Please note that the analytic code in each repository is primarily written in a notebook for folks to follow along with and is not always succinct.
+For example, there are repetitive code blocks that should've been optimized, but succinctness wasn't top-of-mind during my academic days, and the folks most likely to look are those looking to replicate the experiment.
+The same goes for the JavaScript experimental code files.

 #### Publications: